 Roll up your Garden Hose

-Some folks are tempted to leave out their garden hose all winter but if temperatures get critical for a long period of time, frozen hose can crack and then you’ll have to run out in the spring and buy more.
+Some folks are tempted to leave out their garden hose all winter but if temperatures get critical for a long period of time, a frozen hose can crack and you’ll have to run out in the spring and buy another.